rexcfnghk/marksix-parser/README.md

   - Run OpenCover and save results (to `./tests/results.xml`)
   - Zip the artifact (to `./release/marksix-parser.zip`)

-If you simply install dependencies and start developing, run `.paket/paket.bootstrapper.exe` and `paket restore`.
+If you simply want to install dependencies and start developing, run `.paket/paket.bootstrapper.exe` and `paket restore`.

 Sample output
 ---